-- (a) they are removed from office, either individually or collectively, by decision of the Leader; or. - (b) they resign from office; or - (c) they are suspended from being councillors under Part III of the Local Government Act 2000 (although they may resume office at the end of the period of suspension); or - (d) they are no longer councillors.
+- (a) they are removed from office, either individually or collectively, by decision of the Leader; or.

+- (b) they resign from office; or

+- (c) they are no longer councillors.

 7.7 The Role of the Executive

 The Executive will carry out all of the local authority's functions which are not the responsibility of any other part of the local authority, whether by law or under this Constitution, as delegated by the Leader.